Volue-Public/energy-smp-docs/docs/mesh/calculations/general.md

   language.
 See example.
 - Standard operators and operator precedence are supported (+,-,*,/).
 - There are built-in functions covering a wide range of operations.
-- There is an `if then else` operator and `IF THEN ENDIF` statement blocks.
+- There are an `if then else` operator and `IF THEN ENDIF` statement blocks.

 ### Example 1